sahar-chaari/Tomato-Leaf-Disease-Detection/README.md

 🔍 **Overview**

-This project aims to detect diseases in tomato leaves using three different machine learning models: **YOLO11** , **YOLOv12** and **ResNet50**.
+This project aims to detect diseases in tomato leaves using three different machine learning models: **YOLO11** , **YOLO12** and **ResNet50**.
 The models are trained on the [Tomato Leaf Disease Dataset](https://universe.roboflow.com/bryan-b56jm/tomato-leaf-disease-ssoha/dataset/63) from **Roboflow**.
 The goal is to assist farmers in identifying and managing plant diseases more efficiently using AI.

 ---

 🚀 **Features**

-- 🍃 **Multiple Models**: Three models for disease detection — YOLOv5 (v11, v12) and ResNet50.
+- 🍃 **Multiple Models**: Three models for disease detection — YOLOv11m, YOLOv12m and ResNet50.
 - 🌾 **Training Notebooks**: Jupyter Notebooks for training each model on the provided dataset.
-- 🧑‍💻 **Inference Script**: `model.py` to run the models and get predictions on new images.
 - 📊 **Dataset**: Dataset from Roboflow with various tomato leaf diseases, including bacterial spot, early blight, late blight, and more.

 ---